feiss/urltopaper/README.md

 That is what this extension aims to do.
 It manages a personal URL shortener you can take note of, and that synchronises across all the browsers you are logged in.

 ![sshot2](sshot2.png)

+## Developers

+* To build for Firefox: `./build.sh fx`
+* To build for Chrome: `./build.sh chrome`

+ZIP packages will be generated in the 'build/' folder.